 Intuitive eating – Melissa Smith, RDN

-9 nutrition trends – Sylvia Klinger, DBA, MS, RDN, LDN, CPT
+Future of nutrition – Sylvia Klinger, DBA, MS, RDN, LDN, CPT

 Using food as medicine